Py-AMS/pyams-content-es/docs/README.rst

-All you have to do is to include *pyams_content_es* package **INSTEAD OF** default *pyams_content* in your Pyramid application configuration file, and to set a few properties to define Elasticsearch connexion and index settings...
+All you have to do is to include *pyams_content_es* package **INSTEAD OF** default *pyams_content* in your Pyramid application configuration file, and to set a few properties to define Elasticsearch connexion and index settings.

+Look at *INSTALL.rst* to get instructions about how to configure an Elasticsearch index for PyAMS...